Cowell hails X Factor spoof show

 And guests at the first preview reported that too was hit by a 50-minute interval, although producers are now understood to have got the delays under control as the show has bedded in.

-But Simon said: "It's a big production, that's why you have all the previews and you work everything out.
-But it worked out fine in the end."
+But Cowell said: "It's a big production, that's why you have all the previews and you work everything out.
+But it worked out fine in the end ."

 Harry Hill said he was confident about opening night, insisting: "I feel excited more than nervous."